sffjunkie/astral/src/doc/index.rst

            The solar_noon and solar_midnight functions have been renamed to :meth:`~astral.sun.noon` and :meth:`~astral.sun.midnight`
            respectively.

+           Rahukaalam can now be calculated for night times.

            The Google geocoder and Astral classes have been removed
 ---------- --------------------------------------------------------------------